Michelleoc/pands-project/README.md

 ## 2.2 Understanding the dataset

-The first part of investigating a dataset, starts with an initial understanding of the dataset.
+The first part of investigating a dataset, starts with an initial understanding of the shape and what elements are included in the dataset.

 * I preview a sample of the data, for example the first 5 rows print(iris_df.head(5))